 But it is not with Flywheel; they also offer free malware removal services in the same plan and completely removes malware/virus from your site.
 They’re also very good at managing and optimizing security for your WordPress website and safeguarding you from OWASP’s top 10 attacks.

 Both Flywheel and SiteGround offer great customer support – but when we talk about the flywheel, you’ll only get phone support with the purchase of an Agency or custom plan.
 With regular Tiny, Starter, and Freelance plans, they offer ticket and chat support.
 It is something which I don’t like.

 The Flywheel team’s phone support is also limited to Monday-Saturday from 9 am to 6 pm EST. If you’re in a hurry, you just have the option to chat with them to solve your issue or wait for getting replied on tickets.

 Where’s if we talk about SiteGround, they offer 24×7 chat, email, and phone support.
-You’ll also get fast reply on siteground due to their no-hold policy.
+You’ll also get a fast reply on siteground due to their no-hold policy.
 They also promise to pick up the phone or reply to your chat within seconds, and this is something which I don’t even find on any other host (SiteGround has already taken my heart here 😜)

 Another thing that matters is how they’re able to respond to your queries and solve them.
-Here I think Flywheel responds and able to solve queries quicker than SiteGround due to its narrow focus.
+Here I think Flywheel responds and is able to solve queries quicker than SiteGround due to its narrow focus.

 7. Value for Money

-The last thing which matters is, which one is the most value for money?
+The last thing which matters is which one is the most value for money?
 And if the same question is going around in your mind, then this point is especially for you.